vintasoftware/playbook/development_practices.md

 # Code Quality

 - Code is the main source of truth, so it's important to keep it easy to read and understand.
 If you can’t avoid your code being complex, use comments and docs.
-- Consider readability while doing code reviews, if it could be easier to understand it should be improved.
+- Consider readability while doing code reviews, if it could be easier to understand, it should be improved.
-- Be considerative when designing abstractions and generalizations.
+- Be considerate when designing abstractions and generalizations.
 Wrong abstractions can be very costly to maintain.
 You can read more about this topic in [this article from Sandi Metz](https://sandimetz.com/blog/2016/1/20/the-wrong-abstraction).
 - Setup project linters and formatters in your IDE or text editor.
-- Always fix linting errors; In case a particular rule does not applies to a file or a specific code, relax the rule it in the lowest level possible and comment the motivation to do so;
+- Always fix linting errors; In case a particular rule does not apply to a file or specific piece of code, relax the rule it in the lowest level possible and comment the motivation for doing so;

 # Testing

 - All code should be tested [ideally using TDD];
-- You can have more unit tests than integration ones but always make sure you have integration tests in place.
+- You can have more unit tests than integration ones, but always make sure you have integration tests in place.
 They're more stable and tend to stay valid on refactoring (see [Test Pyramid](https://martinfowler.com/bliki/TestPyramid.html));
 - When refactoring, avoid changing existing integration tests.
 Sometimes it will be necessary to do so though.
-- If you’re introducing new services or pieces of code that contains business logic, you should unit test them.
-Unit tests help us finding where the problems are when we introduce new bugs.
+- If you’re introducing new services or pieces of code that contain business logic, you should unit test them.
+Unit tests help us find where the problems are when we introduce new bugs.
 - On the frontend, prioritize integration tests.
 Most tests should be related to what the users see, so you should refer to pieces of the interface to check or interact with identifiers that are visible to users like labels and a11y attributes.
-This helps maintaining the frontend tests more stable over time.
+This helps to maintain the frontend tests more stable over time.
 - Every time you’re fixing a bug, write a regression test (write the test first to capture the bug and only then fix it).
-This will help you ensuring you’ve fixed the correct underlying issue.
+This will help you ensure you’ve fixed the correct underlying issue.
 It also helps to prevent the bug from being introduced again in the future.
 - Coverage should be above 80%.
-If your project has more coverage then be careful not to lower it with new code.
+If your project has more coverage, be careful not to lower it with new code.
 If your project has less coverage than the threshold, try to always increase the coverage with the new code that you’re shipping.

 ## Test Driven Development (TDD)
-The TDD methodology defines a 3 step cycle to aid software development, they are often described as  RED →  GREEN →  REFACTOR cycle.
+The TDD methodology defines a 3-step cycle to aid software development, they are often described as  RED →  GREEN →  REFACTOR cycle.
 This process is simple enough and easy to remember but it carries a bunch of insights and benefits to the software development process.

 ### Breaking down the problem into smaller steps
 TDD reduces the anxiety of working with big features.
 Instead of trying to write a full solution to the problem, you can calm down and focus on smaller bits of it.
 Remember: you just need to write enough code to make the test pass.
 Focus on that single thing, then move on to another small thing and before you notice it you will have a complete solution.

 ### Building on solid ground
-As you repeat the cycle you will gradually build a robust test suit that backs up all the work you’ve done so far.
+As you repeat the cycle, you will gradually build a robust test suite that backs up all the work you’ve done so far.
 There’s far less risk of accidentally breaking things.
 By ensuring the test first fails and then passes you are also ensuring that the code you wrote does exactly what it was intended for.
 It will also free you up to be more adventurous with your refactoring and enable you to try different architecture approaches.

-### Know were it broke
+### Know where it broke
 Because tests are focused on small parts of your code you will know straight away where to fix things when something breaks.

 ### TDD is not about testing
-Despite the benefit of producing a robust test suit, the TDD process is a methodology to assist writing code, not tests.
+Despite the benefit of producing a robust test suite, the TDD process is a methodology to assist writing code, not tests.
 Test are nice side-effects of it.

 ### TDD requires discipline
 It’s very likely that you will have a hard time in the first few times you try to do TDD.
 It will possibly seem unnatural or boring.
 Until you get used to it you will need a bit of faith, your mind will eventually adapt to it and you will start noticing the benefits.
 Do not give up, keep forcing yourself, it will pay off!

 ### The feedback loop
 One of the things that will help in this process is the feedback loop, the sense of making progress.
 One caveat is that it will only work if you keep the cycles short.
-It’s rewarding to strike through a bunch of quick wins and it will help you feeling productive and happy with your work, but you will loose it all if you start writing tests that require too much code to pass or if tests take long to run.
+It’s rewarding to strike through a bunch of quick wins and it will help you feeling productive and happy with your work, but you will lose it all if you start writing tests that require too much code to pass or if tests take long to run.

 # Pair Programming